OffchainLabs/arbitrum-tutorials/packages/l1-confirmation-checker/README.md

-# l1 confirmation checker Tutorial
+# L1 Confirmation Checker Tutorial

 `l1 confirmation checker` is a simple demo of Arbitrum's transaction finality checker (used to check if transaction submitted to l1 or not).

-It calls precompile `NodeInterface` to find information about an L1 transactions that posted the L2 transaction in a batch.
+It calls precompile `NodeInterface` to find information about an L1 transaction that posted the L2 transaction in a batch.

-It has 2 functions, first is `checkConfirmation` which you can use to check if your l2 transaction is confirmed on L1 or not, second is `findSubmissionTx` which can be used when your L2 transaction is confirmed on L1, you can call it to find what the L1 submission transaction is.
+It has 2 functions; both function will show you whether you L2 transaction has been posted in an L1 batch.
+The first, `checkConfirmation`, will output the number of L1 block confirmations the L1 batch-posting transaction has.
+ The second is `findSubmissionTx`, will output the L1 batch-posting transaction hash.

 See [./exec.js](./scripts/exec.js) for inline explanation.

 ### Run Demo:

-check if tx recorded to l1 or not:
+Check if tx recorded in l1 or not:
 ```
 yarn ts-node scripts/exec.ts --action checkConfirmation --txHash {YOUR_TX_HASH}
 ```
-get submissiontx by a given l2 transaction status:
+Get submissiontx by a given l2 transaction status:
 ```
 yarn ts-node scripts/exec.ts --action findSubmissionTx --txHash {YOUR_TX_HASH}
 ```